 I aim to provide a warm, safe and empathic space where you can be heard without judgement, where whatever it is, we can explore it together.
 I try to listen to both what is said and to what is not always so easy to say.

 I work with people from all walks of life and backgrounds, coming to me with a diverse range of problems.
 As a fully-qualified counsellor I am a member of the British Association of Counselling and Psychotherapy, and abide by their code of ethics.

 Counselling takes place in a safe space, where you can meet with someone who will listen with sensitivity and empathy - and without judgement.
 In the therapy space thoughts and feelings can be expressed freely and in confidence.

 Working with Men

-I have a particular concern and interest in working with men or partners of men struggling to understand them.
+I have a particular interest in working with men or the partners of men struggling to understand them.

-From the experience of my own journey through childhood, adolescence and into manhood, I have considerable personal understanding, awareness and sympathy toward the position that so many men and young men find themselves at this critical point in time.
+From the experience of my own journey through childhood, adolescence and into manhood, I have a personal, awareness and sympathy toward the position that so many men and young men find themselves at this point in time.

-Although there have been great cultural shifts toward a more equitable and fairer society and men are perhaps more able than they were to find expression for their emotions, there still seems a long way to go.
+Although there have been positive shifts toward a more equitable and fairer society and men are perhaps more able than they were to find expression for their emotions, there still seems a long way to go.

 In times of crisis, many of us are less likely to have supportive people around us to whom we can turn.
-Even to a close friend, It can be hard to confide difficult and complex emotions for which there is not necessarily the language with which to express them, never mind a space, where tears can flow without judgement or embarrassment.
+It can be hard to confide difficult and complex emotions, even to a close friend, when there is not the language with which to express them, never mind a space, where tears can flow without judgement or embarrassment.

 When relationships fall apart the shock, sense of confusion anger and bitter resentment, with no-one to turn to, can be unbearable!